 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-On average, people hold around $3,100 in credit card debt, according to a Credit Karma analysis.
+On average, Credit Karma members hold around $6,146 in credit card debt, according our analysis.

 But there’s some variation in average credit card debt when you break it down by generation, location or credit score range.
 Our study found that …

-- By age group, Gen X members carry the highest average credit card debt per person (about $3,800), followed closely by Baby Boomers (nearly $3,600).
+- By age group, Baby Boomer members carry the highest average credit card debt per person (about $8,684), followed closely by Gen X (nearly $8,079).

-- By credit score range, those with TransUnion VantageScore 3.0 credit scores of 500 to 579 had the heaviest credit card debt on average (nearly $4,600).
+- By credit score range, those with TransUnion VantageScore 3.0® credit scores of 660 to 719 had the heaviest credit card debt on average ($7,566).

 Total U.S. credit card debt hit a record high at the end of 2018, slightly surpassing a peak last seen in 2008, during the recession.
+Federal Reserve Bank of New York data shows that, at the end of the fourth quarter of 2019, total U.S. household debt — including credit card debt — had been on the rise for more than five years.
 Our analysis aimed to create a more-detailed picture of credit card debt, looking at different groups of Credit Karma members.
 (Learn more about our methodology.)

 Want to know more?